(A) General purpose and

 (i) Incorporate a clear

-and accurate description of the technical requirements for the materials,
+and accurate description of the technical requirements for the property,

-clear and accurate description of technical requirements, a "brand name or
+requirements, a "brand name or equivalent" description of features

 (b) CFSAs and WIOA local areas shall ensure that all

-pre-qualified lists of persons, firms or products, which are used in acquiring
+pre-qualified lists of persons, firms or products, used in procurement

-maximum open and free competition.
+and cost to maximize competition.
 CFSAs and WIOA local areas must not preclude

 potential bidders from qualifying during the solicitation period.

-(c) CFSA and WIOA local area procedures shall include a review of
+(d) CFSA and WIOA local area procedures must avoid purchase

 (4) Non-profit agencies